Switzerland Itinerary - 7 Days / 9 days

 Things to know before you travel to Switzerland:

-- Switzerland has a very low crime rate and is considered one of the safest countries in the world.
-Swiss people are reserved but not unfriendly.
+• The country has a very low crime rate and is regarded as one of the world’s safest countries.
+The Swiss are reserved but not unfriendly.

-- It makes sense to plan your inter-city journeys in the evenings.
-Everything, including the shops, closes around 5 pm, so it’s best to use that time for traveling and start sightseeing early in the morning,
+• It makes sense to schedule your intercity travel in the evenings.
+Everything, including the shops, closes around 5 p.m., so it’s best to travel during that time and begin sightseeing early in the morning

 Cost of this trip please.